ahmedxomar101/Image-Classifier/README.md

 ## Prerequisites

 ### Environment
-1. If you use Anaconda, you could create an environment with all required packages directly from `req.txt` by using the command:
+1. If you use Anaconda, you could create an environment with all required packages directly from `requirements.txt` by using the command:
     ```
     $ conda create --name <env> --file req.txt
     ```